 Organizations still need to protect sensitive data and intellectual property stored in NoSQL databases and comply with privacy or regulatory mandates, or simply protect the business’ brand against reputational damage.
 The CipherTrust Data Security Platform enables you to encrypt and secure sensitive assets in your NoSQL databases, while avoiding the challenges traditionally associated with this form of encryption.

 Cybercriminals Target NoSQL Databases

-Many enterprises that take advantage of Big Data, such as Amazon, Google, Facebook, eBay, Netflix and Twitter, employ NoSQL databases.
+Many enterprises that take advantage of Big Data employ NoSQL databases.
 And, as you might expect, cyber criminals are targeting these databases to steal sensitive data stored in them.